michcald/fsm/README.md

 # FSM

-A Finite State Machine library (FSM) implementation for PHP.
+A Finite State Machine (FSM) implementation for PHP.

 # Installation (using composer)
 You can find the library in packagist [here](https://packagist.org/packages/michcald/fsm).